starkraving/hangular-cli/README.md

 #### Editing the properties of a form

 You can edit the forms of any route that's been defined by clicking on the form's submit button, and then clicking the edit button on the right hand side of the screen.
-You'll see a space you can use to explain what should when the user submits the form, as well as a space to enter the properties for one or more form fields.
+You'll see a space you can use to explain what should happen when the user submits the form, as well as a space to enter the properties for one or more form fields.

 Use the dropdown to specify the field's input type.
 You can also define a text label for the field, and a default value as well.
 For "select" type inputs, use commas in the value to generate the individual options in the select box.
 For example a select box with a label of "Country" might have a value of "USA,Canada,Etc,Etc".
 For "radio" or "checkbox" inputs, a comma-separated value will be used to generate the individual radio buttons or check boxes, with the label text for each option.
 When you start typing in the last row of fields, a new row will automatically be added so you should always have enough for your form.